jamestiotio/SUTDiscourse/README.md

 | ---------- | ---- | ---- | ------- | ------------------------------ | ------ |
 | CAA Record | `@`  | `0`  | `issue` | `letsencrypt.org`              | 60 min |

+> If you are pointing the `discourse` subdomain to the Droplet instead of the main root domain, use `discourse` as the value under `Host`.

 #### Namecheap-Mailgun

+> If you are pointing the `discourse` subdomain to the Droplet instead of the main root domain, replace any `mg` values with `mg.discourse` under the `Host` column for this sub-section.

 Check your specific records in Mailgun under `Sending` > `Domain settings`.